-The cost of company sponsored R&D activities was \$18.0 million, \$18.0 million, and \$24.4 million in 2015, 2014 and 2013, respectively.
+The cost of company sponsored R&D activities was \$32.0 million, \$18.0 million, and \$18.0 million in 2016, 2015 and 2014, respectively.
+In 2016 CTS accelerated R&D investment in new transportation product development, including fare collection technologies, cloud services and development of tolling and analytic technologies.
+CGD Systems R&D expenditures increased in 2016, including the R&D expenses incurred by our recently acquired GATR, TeraLogics, and DTECH businesses.
 In addition to internally funded R&D, a significant portion of our new product development occurs in conjunction with the performance of work on our contracts.
-The amount of contract-required engineering and product development activity was approximately \$77.2 million in 2015 compared to \$73.0 million in 2014 and \$68.3 million in 2013; however, these costs are included in cost of sales as they are directly related to contract performance.
-In fiscal year 2015, we spent 7% of our sales on the total of internally funded and contract funded R&D, primarily focused in our CGD Systems and CTS segments.
+The amount of contract-required engineering and product development activity was approximately \$86.3 million in 2016 compared to \$77.2 million in 2015 and \$73.0 million in 2014; however, these costs are included in cost of sales as they are directly related to contract performance.
+In fiscal year 2016, we spent 8% of our sales on the total of internally funded and contract funded R&D, primarily focused in our CGD Systems and CTS segments.